 Check back later for Part 2 of this series, which will feature my favourite artists from 12 to 10.

 Photo credits: The image of Liz Phair is by flickr user Stratopaul and is used under the Creative Commons Attribution-NonCommercial-ShareAlike 2.0 license.
-While Fiona Apple performing in New York, 2012 is licensed and under the Creative Commons Attribution 2.0 license.
+While Fiona Apple performing in New York in 2012 is used under the Creative Commons Attribution 2.0 license.
 Finally, the image of Florence Welch is by flickr user Jason Persse and is used under the Creative Commons Attribution-ShareAlike 2.0 license.